scalavision/datalab/README.md

 * WIP: Ideas on how to build a data engineering platform using nixpkgs and conda.

 Emphasis on data science, machine learning and bioinformatics.
+This is very rough around the edges.
+It should be possible to open the `devcontainer` inside vscode and it should build.
+Be aware that there is a lot of improvements before it is usable.

 ## Basic ideas